manfredsteyer/ng-upgrade-lab/01_refactoring-to-components.md

 ## Refactoring FlightSearchController to a component

-1. Add a exported Constant ``FlightSearchComponent`` at the end of the file ``flight-search.ts``, that provides the metadata for a component using the ``FlightSearchController`` as well as its template.
+1. Add an exported Constant ``FlightSearchComponent`` at the end of the file ``flight-search.ts``, that provides the metadata for a component using the ``FlightSearchController`` as well as its template.
 In addition to that, remove the ``export`` statement from the declaration of the ``FlightSearchController``, as this controller isn't needed outside of the current file anymore:

 	```
 	import {FlightService} from "../services/flight.service";